6 Surefire Ways to Attract Hummingbirds to Your Yard

 2. Fill hanging feeders with nectar.

-Amp the flower factor with a feeder!
-Generally available in hardware and discount stores starting in the spring, feeders come in a range of styles and price points.
-All feature a reservoir for nectar and ports for hummingbirds to drink from, as seen in this red 10-port option from First Nature (available on Amazon).
+Amp up the flower factor with a feeder!
+Available in hardware stores, discount stores and from online merchants, hummingbird feeders come in a range of designs and price points.
+All feature a reservoir for nectar and ports for hummingbirds to drink from, as seen in this red 10-port option from First Nature.

-Hang the feeder in a quiet spot close to the plants and flowers these feathered fairies already enjoy, but nowhere too lush or leafy that it obscures your viewing pleasure.
+Hang the feeder in a quiet spot close to the plants and flowers these feathered fairies already enjoy, but not in a spot that’s so lush or leafy that it obscures your viewing pleasure.
 You’ll also want easy access to the feeder for cleaning and refilling.

 3. Provide water and respite for hummingbirds.

-4. Make your yard and garden hospitable for hummingbirds to nest.
+4. Make your yard a hospitable place for hummingbirds to nest.

 Hummers won’t occupy a birdhouse or nesting box.
 Instead, they build their nests in trees and shrubs with twigs, leaves, plant fibers, and other natural materials, all bound together ingeniously with spider silk.
 So don’t be so quick to chase spiders from your property; their webs provide this necessary material.
 Hummingbirds will also eat spiders, as well as small insects and larvae, for a source of protein, fat, and salt.

 5. Keep your plants healthy and blooming all season long.